dart-lang/site-www/src/_articles/archive/zones.md

 This program works,
-but let’s assume that you now want to know which file each line comes from, and that you can't just add an filename argument to `splitLinesStream()`.
+but let’s assume that you now want to know which file each line comes from, and that you can't just add a filename argument to `splitLinesStream()`.
 With zone-local values you can add the filename to the returned string (new lines are highlighted):